 - Then develop a knowledge of your business sales and marketing processes.
 Product lines and target market attractiveness.

-- The interactions are analysed and report the critical trends and findings and.
+- The interactions are analysed, and report the critical trends and findings.

 What are your competitors doing?